F5Networks/terraform-provider-bigip/website/docs/r/bigip_ltm_node.html.markdown

 * `rate_limit`- (Optional) Specifies the maximum number of connections per second allowed for a node or node address.
 The default value is 'disabled'.

+* `state` - (Optional) Default is "user-up" you can set to "user-down" if you want to disable

+* Below attributes needs to be configured under fqdn option.

 * `interval` - (Optional) Specifies the amount of time before sending the next DNS query.
 Default is 3600.
 This needs to be specified inside the fqdn (fully qualified domain name).

 * `address_family` - (Optional) Specifies the node's address family.
 The default is 'unspecified', or IP-agnostic.
 This needs to be specified inside the fqdn (fully qualified domain name).

-* `state` - (Optional) Default is "user-up" you can set to "user-down" if you want to disable

-`connection_limit` - (Optional) Specifies the maximum number of connections allowed for the node or node address, default is 0

- * `monitor` - (Optional) Specifies the name of the monitor or monitor rule that you want to associate with the node.

- * `dynamic_ratio` - (Optional)  Specifies the ratio weight to assign to the node.
-Valid values range from 1 through 65535.
-The default is 1, which means that each node has an equal ratio proportion.

- * `rate_limit` - (Optional) Specifies the maximum number of connections per second allowed for a node or node address.
-The default value is 'disabled'.

- * `interval` - (Optional) Specifies the amount of time before sending the next DNS query.
-It can also take value as "ttl" when "ttl" is specified the  it sets the Interval to the TTL of the DNS record.